Ocean 115 - Introduction to Oceanography » Fall 2021 » Chapter 1 Introduction to Planet Earth

 How are the materials that make up Earth’s interior stratified in relation to their densities?

-B. The highest-density materials are concentrated at Earth’s core, whereas lower-density materials are located closer to Earth’s surface.
+A. The lowest-density materials are concentrated at Earth’s core, whereas higher-density materials are located closer to Earth’s surface.

-D. The lowest-density materials are concentrated at Earth’s core, whereas higher-density materials are located closer to Earth’s surface.
+D. The highest-density materials are concentrated at Earth’s core, whereas lower-density materials are located closer to Earth’s surface.

 E. The lowest-density materials make up the ocean floor, and the highest-density materials make up the mountains.